Choosing a business consultant can be a daunting prospect. Do any of these doubts or questions sound familiar?

 The relationship between client and consultant is very important, and you have a part in the success of the installation and startup.
 How?

 - Make sure that your installation timeline is reasonable.
 Calling on the 15th for a completion date of the first of the next month puts unnecessary pressure on both of us.
-A hurried or rushed installation never is without problems.
+A hurried or rushed installation is never without problems.
 One exception to this is if you’re on a legacy system that has either crashed or died.
-In this case we’ll do everything we can to help you as soon as possible.
+In this case, we’ll do everything we can to help you as soon as possible.

 - Be honest with me about the people in your organization and let me know if you think there is anyone that is not on board with the change.
 There are many times that a business chooses to change processes when a new system goes into place, and it’s helpful for me to know who the dissenters might be.

 - Keep me informed of changes that you make to your project as soon as they happen.
 If you want to add functionality, let me know.
-If you’re looking for a third party add-on, I can help with the integration – but I need to know sooner rather than later that it’s your intention.
+If you’re looking for a third party add-on, I can help with the integration – but I need to know sooner rather than later your intention.

 - Make time for uninterrupted training for yourself and your staff.
 Training can’t happen effectively while they’re still required to handle customers, answer phones, etc.